canonical/microovn/docs/explanation/security.rst

 framework used by the rest of MicroOVN, so they appear in the daemon's standard log output (``journalctl`` for a snap installation).

+Security logging is **enabled by default**.
+It can be disabled on a per-node basis through snap configuration — see :ref:`disable-security-logging` below.

 Covered events
 ~~~~~~~~~~~~~~